Veterinary Assisting Program (New)

 - Prior to submitting your registration you must successfully complete our in-house Math and English Comprehension test.
 The in-house testing arrangements must be made prior to submitting your registration and payment.
 Waiver for the testing will be considered for those who provide proof of prior college-level courses.

-- To make an appointment for an entrance exam, please sign up as follows:
+- To make an appointment for a Wednesday entrance exam from 10 a.m. to 11 a.m., please sign up as follows:

 - Log onto www.timecenter.com/trcc